 Visiting the Cu Chi Tunnels (Củ Chi) is a popular day trip from Ho Chi Minh City.
 Learn about how the Viet Cong soldiers used the tunnels during the Vietnam War and get a glimpse of their lifestyle in the tight tunnels.
 It’s impressive how the soldiers navigated and lived in these tunnels for 250 kilometers (155 miles) in length.

 There are two popular areas to visit – Ben Dinh and Ben Duoc.
-With both areas, you’ll watch a short documentary about the tunnels and a guide who will take you to various points along the tunnel including spots with deadly booby traps.
+In both areas, you’ll watch a short documentary about the tunnels and a guide who will take you to various points along the tunnel including spots with deadly booby traps.

 We visited Ben Duoc so we could see and go down the original tunnels that we used during the war.
 Don’t forget to have someone take a photo of you going down the tunnel!
 You’ll need to have your hands straight above your head to descend the tunnel.
 If you’re claustrophobic, you can skip this opportunity.